MedARC-AI/fMRI-reconstruction-NSD/README.md

 Set ``data_path`` to where you want to download the Natural Scenes Dataset (warning: >30Gb per subject).
 Set ``model_name`` to what you want to name the model, used for saving.

-Other arguments can be set as default to train the full MindEye high-level pipeline to the last hidden layer of CLIP ViT-L/14 using the same settings as the paper, for Subject 1.
+Various arguments can be set (see below), the default is to train MindEye high-level pipeline to the last hidden layer of CLIP ViT-L/14 using the same settings as the paper, for Subject 1.

 Trained model checkpoints will be saved inside a folder "fMRI-reconstruction-NSD/train_logs".
 All other outputs get saved inside "fMRI-reconstruction-NSD/src" folder.